Multiwavelength view of SPT-CL J2106-5844. The radio galaxies and the thermal and relativistic plasmas in a massive galaxy cluster merger at z~1.13: Conclusions and future work

-Future deep radio follow-up campaigns using, e.g., MeerKAT \citep{Jonas2009,Jonas2016} at higher resolution will be required to elucidate the nature of the extended radio emission and determine if the correspondence between the optical filaments and radio structure are in fact reliable.
+Future deep radio follow-up campaigns using, for example, MeerKAT \citep{Jonas2009,Jonas2016} at higher resolution will be required to elucidate the nature of the extended radio emission and determine if the correspondence between the optical filaments and radio structure are in fact reliable.
 Such observations can also be used to discern if the extended filamentary structure near the BCG is due to radio jets or synchrotron from star formation, and if a knotty substructure contributes significantly to these emission seen in the current ATCA and ASKAP observations.
-One possible explanation for some of the extended radio features not associated with compact sources is that the motion of the ICM induced by the merger event has distorted and re-accelerated electrons from past radio outbursts \citep{Zuhone2020}.
-Deeper and higher resolution low-frequency radio data could also be used to search for evidence of re-acceleration due to merger-induced shocks.
+One possible explanation for some of the extended radio features not associated with compact sources is that the motion of the ICM induced by the merger event has distorted and reaccelerated electrons from past radio outbursts \citep{Zuhone2020}.
+Deeper and higher-resolution low-frequency radio data could also be used to search for evidence of reacceleration due to merger-induced shocks.
 In addition, better polarization constraints could be used to search for potential relic complexes, thus helping to shed light on the merger dynamics.

 In addition, deeper ALMA+ACA observations could be used to confirm (or dismiss) the putative shock ahead of the southern SZ component as well as to search for other merger shocks and SZ substructures \citep[e.g.,][]{Basu2016,DiMascolo2019b}.
 Such observations will benefit from the improved sensitivity to SZ brightness and larger scales expected for ALMA Bands 1 and 2 \citep{DiFrancesco2013,Huang2016,Fuller2016,Yagoubov2020}.
 And beyond this, future large single-dish (sub)millimeter-wave observatories like the Atacama Large Aperture Submillimeter Telescope (AtLAST; \citealt{Klaassen2019,Klaassen2020}) will provide a more complete picture of the SZ effect in the clusters it discovers and targets on scales of $\sim 80$~kpc to beyond the virial radius.